coolxeo/docker_elk_stack/README.md

 ##INTENDED FEATURES:
    1)CI and CD in firebase and jenkins (i am using jenkins because Travis WILL NEVER
-     in the near future support docket builds which is kind of lame, however it's so good and so well integrated that i will keep it for running karma tests in the angularclient)
+     in the near future support docker builds which is kind of lame, however it's so good and so well integrated that i will keep it for running karma tests in the angularclient)

+   2)Manage jenkins and docker cluster with rancher

 ##INTRO:
 Front-End Angular, Back-End Nodejs, Docker running 3 servers with ELK stack orchestrated with Docker-compose